halfa/alambic/howtoJhbuild.md

 Jhbuild is awesome
 ==================

-This is how Gnome describe Jhbuild:
+This is how Gnome describes Jhbuild:

 > Jhbuild is the recommended way to build and run GNOME development code.
 It will download the code,
 > configure and build it for you, in a way that does not interfere with or modify your existing system